isabellebpetersen/data-portfolio/README.md

 This portfolio highlights selected projects focused on predictive modeling, business insights, user behavior analysis, and visual storytelling.
 My work reflects both analytical rigor and creativity, with experience using data to inform decisions in education, product, and customer-focused contexts.

+## Projects

+### Pricing Elasticity Simulation

+A simulated analysis exploring how changes in price affect demand and revenue, using data modeling to inform pricing decisions.